Streaming SQL

 -

-Create a new regular SQL node, insert some data into the original table, and check if the dynamic table is refreshed successfully
+Create a new regular SQL node, insert some data into the source table, and verify that the dynamic table is refreshed successfully.